tom13133/model_fitting/README.md

 3. Sophus

 ## Content
-1. Target center from Velodyne LiDAR (sensor_msgs::PointCloud2)
+1. Model fitting (sensor_msgs::PointCloud2)

-## 1. Target center from Velodyne LiDAR (sensor_msgs::PointCloud2)
+## 1. Model fitting (sensor_msgs::PointCloud2)

 ### (a) Setup
-Before we start running the estimation module, there is one configuration files needed to be specfied.
+Before we start running the model-fitting module, there is one configuration file needed to be specfied.
 We use ROS Parameter Server to set the configurations.

 1. path:
 Their path are
 ```
-~/target_processing/config/lidar_config.yaml
+~/model_fitting/config/lidar_config.yaml
 ```

 2. format: